HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 Only structured citations matter for local SEO.

-While less formatted than structured citations, unstructured citations can be equally powerful, especially when they appear on high-authority websites relevant to your industry or location.
+Unstructured citations are less formatted than structured ones, but they can be just as powerful, especially when they appear on high-authority websites relevant to your industry or location.

 Strategy ElementStructured CitationsUnstructured Citations